dame-cell/barlow-twins/readme.md

 |:--------------:|:-------------------:|
 | <img src="model/image/train_acc.png" width="900"> | <img src="model/image/val.png" width="900"> |

-*The image at the above  shows the accuracy of the model with the pretrained-encoder.*
+*The image above  shows the accuracy of the model with the pretrained-encoder.*

 *really enjoyed this paper :)*
 ```bash